clarkgrubb/data-tools/README.md

 <a name="yaml"/>
 ## yaml

-To verify YAML is valid:

-    check-yaml foo.yml

 To process YAML, convert it to JSON and use tools such as `json-awk`, `jq` and `json`:

     yaml-to-json .travis.yml | jq '.script'

+This can also be used to verify that YAML is valid.

 <a name="html"/>
 ## html